|Department:||Childhelp Alice C. Tyler Village|

 - In addition to education requirements, employee must demonstrate, through prior work experience, competency in consistently exercising professional judgment and discretion in the execution and implementation of milieu management techniques and methodologies.

-- Minimum of 6 months experience working with children
+- Minimum of 6 months experience working with children, preferably in a therapeutic residential treatment setting.

-- Must have successfully completed all of the Alice C. Tyler Village new hire orientation and training requirements.
+- Must successfully complete all of the Alice C. Tyler Village new hire orientation and training requirements.

 - Must possess a current life guarding certification.